Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How do I keep track of crypto taxes?

-Use crypto tax software to track all your crypto transactions and produce your tax reports.
+You can use crypto tax software to keep track of all of your crypto transactions and produce your tax reports.

 It's also good to manually track your crypto transactions so that you can alter the reports the software produces if some of your crypto transactions upload incorrectly.